Weapons Offense in Hanover County

 Exhibit · Case-outcome distribution

-Source: 184 General District Court records, Hanover County, 2025 — VirginiaCourtFile.com
+Source: 185 General District Court records, Hanover County, 2025.
+See the 2025 Virginia Criminal Court Outcomes report for statewide context. — VirginiaCourtFile.com

 Exhibit · How Hanover County compares